 It’s hard to be happy when you just don’t feel good, whether you’re in your 20s, 30s, 50s or 70s.
 Exercise for healthy aging is a given, but what you focus on matters as well.
 To create a body that stands the test of time, one crucial but overlooked factor is the strength of your bones and muscles, including the upper back and arms.
-Developing these muscles through mild weight bearing activities along with stretching encourages a better posture, which leads to full lung expansion when breathing, which in turn increases oxygenation and improves blood circulation and grows stronger bones.
-There are all kinds of benefits to better blood flow as you age; it’s good for the skin, kidneys, tissues and elimination of toxins.
-The side benefits of strong upper body muscles are an extra bonus: your arms are less flabby and you avoid the hunched posture that makes you feel much older than you actually are.
-Confidence is a major component of the happiness factor.
+Developing these muscles along with stretching encourages better posture which improves blood circulation and grows stronger bones.

 Start on Your Bucket List

 Stay Relevant and Connected

 The sure-fire way to combat this and stay connected to the world-at-large is to keep your mind sharp.
 Read news and opinion pieces online, interact with all ages of people in coffee shops, at parks or at social gatherings, and ask what people think, feel and care about.
 Join a book club, cooking group or knitting social – anything that sharpens your mind and coordination skills.
 Learn a new computer program, or download phone apps that engage you in things you don’t know much about yet.